redac/nnp-compiler/README.md

 python3 src/vm.py output.out
 ```

-use -h for more information
+use the `-h` flag to display help and more information regarding the commands.

 For more information on the source code, visit the [wiki](https://github.com/redac/nnp-compiler/wiki).